 Do you want to have the groundedness to live your life aligned with your values?

-Imagine a few years from now after you have invested in your health.
+Imagine a few years from now after you have worked on your body and mind.

-You’re at the peak of your health and are doing things you thought were never possible.
+You’re at the peak of your health and are doing things you once thought were impossible.

 You have the energy to play your favorite sport.

 You have the confidence to talk to that beautiful woman or start your business.

 You have the calmness to be resolute in difficult situations.

 How great would it feel if you can do all that?

 You would wish you have started earlier.

 The Negatives of Remaining the Same